FAQ

 Aren’t you a bit old to have imaginary friends?

 No. Nobody has either of those names here; the name on our ID is a government-recognised name that functions more like a stereotypical online handle.
+As for the deadname, we got rid of that in court over a decade ago.

 How can you have people in your body that have different ages, ethnicities, species or personal histories?